EDCD/EDDI/SpeechResponder/Help.md

     You have been promoted {ExplorationRatingDetails("Surveyor").rank} times.

+### F()

+This function is used inside a script to invoke another script.

+F() takes a single parameter that is the name of the script to invoke.

+One example of its use is in the script for the event `Trade Promotion`:

+    You have been recognised for your trading ability, {F("Honorific")}.

+Here the call to script `Honorific` will generate the right title for the player, according to their allegiance.

 ### FactionDetails()

 This function will provide full information for a minor faction given its name.